johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-30-mui-react-tree-view-pass-data-to-treeitem/index.md

 ## The behaviour we want to implement

-In the application I'm working on we load data for each node in our treeview that is selected.
+In the application I'm working on, we load data for each node in our treeview that is selected.
 While a nodes data is loading, we want to show a loader so users know that work is being done.
 We want to achieve something like this:

 ![a treeview with a loading spinner](recording-loader.gif)